From hiring & firing to employee benefits, culture is everything when you’re running a business

 If someone asked you to describe your organization's culture in five words, what would you say?
 Many companies underestimate the importance of having a clear set of values that define their personality.
 However, as some of the most successful startup founders argue, building and maintaining a positive work culture is imperative to a company’s success.

 Marc Kuo and Suzanne Ma are the founders of Routific, a startup in Vancouver that uses route optimization to help businesses around the world save time.
-In their opinion, defining culture is one of the most important steps founders should take when embarking their startup journey.
+In their opinion, defining culture is one of the most important steps founders should take when embarking on their startup journey.

 Establish a set of values

-Having a defined list of core values can help you create your work culture and maintain consistency in the way that employees deal with customers, colleagues and suppliers.
+A defined list of core values can help you create your work culture and maintain consistency in the way that employees deal with customers, colleagues and suppliers.
 However, writing those core values on your office walls will not be enough.

 “Talk about your core values aloud.
 Every day.
-This is not something that you set and forget,” said Ma.
+This is not something that you set and forget,” says Ma.
 “Live and breathe your company’s core values, and set a good example for your team.”

 Leading by example is one of the best ways to build a positive work culture for your team.
-If efficiency is one of your company’s building blocks, use efficiency smart tools like meeting schedulers, note taking apps and intelligent CRM.
-If one of your company’s values is democracy, make sure you’re giving all employees an opportunity to share their ideas and contribute to decision-making processes.
+If efficiency is one of your company’s building blocks, use smart tools like meeting schedulers, note taking apps and intelligent CRM.
+If one of your company’s values is democracy, make sure you’re giving all employees opportunities to share their ideas and contribute to decision-making processes.
 If your company is known for building relationships, make sure you know more about people than just their names.

 Encourage open communication